This is a legacy web site and some information may be out-of-date.

 for stock options and deferred compensation plans using corporate-owned life

-insurance, it is still easy to defer income using an employee benefit plan in
+insurance, it is still easy to defer income using an employee benefit plan.

-- Take advantage of non-cash tax deduction for real estate depreciation.
+- Non-cash deduction for real estate depreciation.
+While you watching your

-If you have rental properties, you may write off part of the purchase price
+rental properties rise in value, you may write off part of the purchase price

 and fix-up costs up to $25,000 per year even if most of the purchase price was

-- Use asset-based mortgages. for affluent individuals make it easy to
+- New asset-based mortgages for affluent individuals make it easy to

 finance 100% of the value of a primary home or vacation house.
 The interest is